 So take an extra few minutes at every lease signing to explain just how important renter’s insurance is for your tenants.
 Trust me, an awkward conversation at a lease signing will save you endless headaches down the road.

 Every rental property owner needs a rental property insurance policy, While there are many coverage options to choose from, you should choose a policy that gives you adequate dwelling coverage— including from perils common to your area— and at least $1,000,000 of liability coverage.
 The landlord insurance cost is small relative to the security it provides.

-If you’re ready to speak to someone about landlord insurance for your investment property, reach out to The Hartford.
-They offer a free, no-obligation consultation in order to get to know your needs and offer you a tailored quote.
-Set up a time with a rental property insurance expert by filling out this short, online form.
+If you’re ready to speak to someone about landlord insurance for your investment property, reach out to the team at AP Intego.
+They offer a free, no-obligation consultation in order to get you the best policy at an affordable price.
+Get tailored quotes from industry leading insurance companies like Travelers and AmTrust in minutes.